What is the legal value of native electronic documents (that do not require signature by the parties)?

 The majority of legislation generally recognizes the validity and probative value of documents that are natively electronic (i.e., created as electronic originals), subject to compliance requirements.

 Historically, the originals of some employee records had to retained in paper form in Poland.
-Effective January 1, 2019, electronic employer records are specifically permitted to be created and stored electronically (Act on Amendment of Some Acts in Connection with Shortening the Period of Storage of Employee Files and Their Electronicisation, 2018).
+Effective January 1, 2019, electronic employee records are specifically permitted to be created and stored electronically (Act on Amendment of Some Acts in Connection with Shortening the Period of Storage of Employee Files and Their Electronicisation, 2018) (“Act on Shortening the Period of Storage of Employee Files”).